putristphn/webUIAutomationAdvanced/README.md

 - Reusing helper methods for login and sorting actions
 - Producing clear and visual test reports with Mochawesome
 - Writing reliable assertions for dynamic page elements
+- Implementing visual regression testing with Pixelmatch and PNG.js

 ---